 1.1 Introduction

-This document describes an S-100 compliant product specification for a bathymetric surface product.
-Incorporating aspects of the navigation surface concept [Smith et al, 2002], an S-102 bathymetric surface product is a digital elevation model which represents the seafloor in a regular grid structure.
-It can be used as an additional overlay in a navigation system or as a standalone product.
-The product specification is based on the IHO S-100 framework specification and the ISO 19100 series of standards.
+This document describes an S-100 compliant product specification for a bathymetric surface product The product specification is based on the IHO S-100 framework specification and the ISO 19100 series of standards.
 It comprises the content model (spatial structure and metadata), encoding structure, portrayal and exchange file format for a bathymetric surface product.

-While S-102 can trace its origins to the Bathymetric Attributed Grid (BAG) format [Calder et al., 2005], compliance with S-102 is no longer a full logical compliance with the BAG format.
-The encoding specified in this Product Specification is based on HDF5, but as content and encoding are separated, it does not preclude transformation to other encodings.

 1.2 References